ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 and keys, a client will be able to acquire authenticated time with high probability, even after long periods of inactivity.
-Proofs of malfeasance constructed by chaining together responses from different trusted servers can be used to prove misbehavior by a server, thereby revoking trust in that particular key.
+Proofs of malfeasance constructed by chaining together responses from different trusted servers can be used to prove misbehavior by a server, and after analysis result in revoking trust in that particular key.

 Unlike Khronos {{?RFC9523}} Roughtime produces external evidence that timeservers are reporting incompatible times.
 This requires changes